-The State has added more than 200 acres to its permanently protected rural landscape, eliminating nine developmental rights in Washington County.
-Governor Martin O’Malley and the Board of Public Works approved the funding at today’s meeting in Annapolis.
+The State permanently preserved 228 acres of farmland, eliminating 50 developmental rights, in Charles and Washington counties through the Rural Legacy Program.
+Governor Martin O’Malley and the Board of Public Works approved funding for the easements at Wednesday’s meeting in Annapolis.
 Read more

 Governor Martin O’Malley and the Maryland Environmental Trust (MET) hosted more than 100 guests at a reception last night at the Government House in Annapolis to honor land donors and recognize volunteers.
 Governor O’Malley recognized 30 landowners from across the State for their private land donations to MET, from November 2012 through today.
 These conservation easements have permanently protected 3,260 acres of scenic, historic, cultural and environmentally-sensitive lands from development.
 Read more

 Kids and parents rejoice ─ the Maryland Bay Game: Explore & Restore is now available at libraries, State Parks and visitor centers statewide!
 For the 17th year, DNR’s popular activity booklet is back with educational games, activities and challenges for kids to learn about and connect with the natural world around them.

 “The Maryland Bay Game helps families enjoy the great outdoors while encouraging sustainability and stewardship,” said DNR Secretary Joe Gill.
 “The booklet is designed to help parents and teachers talk to children about how the small daily actions they take today, can make a big difference in the health of our water, land and air tomorrow.”
 Read more

 The Maryland Environmental Trust (MET) awarded a total of $9,000 to 21 community groups and schools across the State to restore streamside habitats, create community gardens and educate citizens about the environment as part of the Keep Maryland Beautiful program.